hpyhacking/peatio/docs/daemons.md

 ## amqp:pusher_market

-This daemon delivers new trade to Pusher.
+This daemon delivers new trade to Ranger.

 ## amqp:pusher_member

-This daemon delivers events to private member Pusher channel.
+This daemon delivers events to private member Ranger channel.

 ## amqp:slave_book